lubouski/go-marathon/projects/web-api-with-metrics/README.md

 ```
 $ go get github.com/gorilla/mux
 ```
-Then we could run service with `go run` ro build our code to binary and run it.
-Additionally there are `flags` which could be provided to service.
+Then we build our code to binary and run it, additionally there are `flags` which could be provided to service.
 ```
+$ go build
-$ go run main.go -filePath "your winemag csv path"
+$ ./project -filePath "your winemag csv path"
 INFO	2022/08/22 12:23:31 starting server on :8080
 2022/08/22 10:46:50 --> GET /status
 2022/08/22 10:46:50 <-- 200 OK